THERE’S A BRIGHT NEW STAR IN THE SKY TONIGHT

 Here are some of Cleo’s photos from that beautiful afternoon …

 Thank you for reading, I was almost going to withdraw from this week’s theme, but then thought this should be shared.
-Please head on over to check out Rachel Moore with Touched By a Dog Photography, where Spokane, WA dogs and their people go for an artisan experience, for Rachel’s take on this topic, and continue clicking the link at the bottom of each post until you end up right back here.
+Please head on over to check out Terri J Photography, photographing Pets and People in the Toronto area and Southeast Florida, for Terri’s take on this topic, and continue clicking the link at the bottom of each post until you end up right back here.